 If your mixture is not crystal clear, you should NOT pour the epoxy on your final project.
 You can test a sample piece to see how it turns out, but you will likely need to mix a new batch.
-Please ensure you are mixing at the proper 1:1 ratio thoroughly, and that you are working in an ideal work environment/temperature as mentioned above.
+Please ensure you are mixing at the proper 1:1 by liquid volume ratio thoroughly, and that you are working in an ideal work environment/temperature as mentioned above.

 I want to epoxy over patches, bottle caps, photos, etc. How do I keep them from floating in the resin?
 Do I need a seal coat?